llulai/machine-learning/projects/smartcab/smartcab.md

 - *As the number of training trials increased, did the number of bad actions decrease?
 Did the average reward increase?*
 - *How does the safety and reliability rating compare to the initial driving agent?*

-A**Answer:** This algorithm is slightly better.
+**Answer:** This algorithm is slightly better.
 At least it decreases bad actions taken consistently.
 The reward function also increases steadily over time, this means that the agent is making better decisions as it is learning.
-A linear decaying function doesn't make much sense though, the agent is not able to learn enough to find a good policy.
+Even though it is represented accurately in the graph, the linear decaying function doesn't make much sense though, the agent is not able to learn enough to find a good policy, it has only 20 trials before start the testing.
 In this case reliability increases, since it learns where to go quite quickly, but safety doesn't improve, since it still causing a good amount of traffic violations (around 15%).

 -----
 ## Improve the Q-Learning Driving Agent